royalgraphx/DarwinKVM/docs/_opencore/06-OpenCoreConfigurations/02-MacPro51/07-PlatformInfo.md

 Make sure that you are using an invalid serial number!
 When visiting the [Check Device Coverage](https://checkcoverage.apple.com/) page on Apple's website, your serial number should not report an exising Mac, and you should get an error message such as "Please enter a valid serial number".

 {: .new }
-Hexley, in the DarwinKVM Discord can generate an SMBIOS on the fly via a slash command!
+> Hexley, in the DarwinKVM Discord can generate an SMBIOS on the fly via a slash command!
+>
+> Try using <code>/genplatinfo MacPro5,1</code> !
+>

 At this point in the guide, you'll need to open a terminal and an instance of [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 You can do this from the Main Menu of DarwinKVMs script.
 Select option 1 for downloading MacSerial and Option 3 for generating SMBIOS.
 For this Westmere-v2 example, we'll choose the MacPro5,1 SMBIOS.
 If you intend to use older, that's fine too.
 Ensure the CPUID mask and the SMBIOS data align, i.e MacPro4,1 and Conroe in the XML.